dandyvica/rbfd/readrbf/source/doc/help.md

 : Validate layout structure.

 --check
-: check whether field patterns are matched
+: check whether field patterns are matched.

 --dup
-: just print fields which are repeated within each record
+: just print fields which are repeated within each record.

 -f file
 : Full path and name of a file to filter fields.